 For every dollar spent in health and medical research, approximately $2.17 is returned in health benefits.
 The creation of knowledge through research activities underpins improvements in Australia’s health service delivery and intervention.
 Research activities attempt to create this knowledge through the systematic investigation of a topic, guided by research questions.
-This new knowledge then needs to be effectively translated into changes in clinical practice and policy to benefit the population of interest, in this case, children and adolescents who live with overweight and obesity and their families.
+This new knowledge then needs to be effectively translated into changes in clinical practice and policy to benefit the population of interest, in this case, children and adolescents who live with obesity and their families.

 Who is leading?